jdowning27/CS4500-Software-Development/Fish/Remote/README.md

 │   ├── logical_to_legacy_player.py # CoursePlayerInterface to PlayerInterface adapter class
 │   └── legacy_to_logical_player.py # PlayerInterface to CoursePlayerInterface adapter class
-├── Proxies/                        # Holds remote proxy classes │   ├── json_stream.py              # JSONSocket class, handles sending and receiving JSONs through a socket │   ├── remote_player_proxy.py      # RemotePlayerProxy class, handles TCP communication with remote players
-│   └── server_proxy.py             # ServerProxy class, handles TCP communication with Fish.com servers
+├── Proxies/                        # Holds remote proxy classes │   ├── json_stream.py              # JSONStream class, handles sending and receiving JSONs through file-like objects │   ├── json_socket.py              # JSONSocket class, handles sending and receiving JSONs through a socket │   ├── remote_player_proxy.py      # RemotePlayerProxy class, handles TCP communication with remote players │   └── server_proxy.py             # ServerProxy class, handles TCP communication with Fish.com servers
-├── Other/                          # Holds the test classes for adapter and proxy classes ├── client.py                       # The client class for a remote player ├── xclient                         # Runnable that can create multiple clients ├── xserver                         # Runnable that creates and runs a Fish.com sign-up server and tournament └── README.md                       # This README file
+├── Other/                          # Holds the test classes for adapter and proxy classes ├── client.py                       # A client for a remote player that connects to a server.
+├── server.py                       # The FishServer class
+├── xclient                         # Runnable that can create multiple clients ├── xserver                         # Runnable that creates and runs a Fish.com sign-up server and tournament └── README.md                       # This README file